 - The antique market is every 3rd weekend of the month in the streets around the cathedral

-- Hire a bike round the corner (@EUR10/half a day), and cycle (or jog) atop the broad, tree-lined city walls
+- Hire a bike round the corner and cycle (or jog) atop the broad, tree-lined city walls

 - Fans of Baroque architecture can arrange visits to the elegant summer villas around the city, such as Villa Torrigiani, with its lovely landscaped gardens

-- Pisa is 30 mins' drive, Florence 50 mins, Siena and the beaches of Viareggio and Forte dei Marmi about an hour (note the old city of Lucca is pedestrianised)
+- Pisa is 30 mins away, Florence 50 mins by car (or train); Siena and the beaches of Viareggio and Forte dei Marmi about an hour

 - The dramatic peaks and wooded valleys of the Garfagnana and the Apuan Alps are a short drive north, with hiking routes including the historic Via Francigena

 The apartment is in the heart of Lucca's medieval city centre, in northwest Tuscany.

 The nearest airport is Pisa, which has a wide range of flights from around Europe.
 Alternatively you could fly to Rome or Milan (long-haul connections), or to Florence if you're including that city in your trip.
 Click on the links below for a list of airlines serving these airports.

 From the Airport